The Garden Grazer

 • Canned diced tomatoes: Either regular diced tomatoes or fire-roasted.

-• Tomato sauce: You will need a 15-ounce can tomato sauce (not marinara).
+• Tomato sauce: You'll need a 15-ounce can tomato sauce (not marinara).

 • Vegetable broth: Be sure to use low sodium if preferred.

-• Chili powder + ground cumin + smoked paprika: This recipe is fairly mild if using a mild chili powder.
+• Chili powder + ground cumin + smoked paprika: This recipe is mostly mild if using a mild chili powder.
 You could also include other spices or herbs like dried oregano.

 Customizing

-Make it spicy: Add jalapeño, cayenne pepper, chipotle in adobo sauce, or hot sauce to taste.
+Make it spicy: Add jalapeño, cayenne pepper, chipotle in adobo sauce, more chili powder, or hot sauce to taste.

 Omit the zucchini: Feel free to leave out the zucchini and replace with another can of beans such as black beans, pinto beans, or kidney beans.
-You could also include potatoes or sweet potato.
+You could also include potatoes, sweet potato, or butternut squash.

-Make it gluten-free: Bulgur is not a gluten-free grain, so you could replace it with rice or quinoa if desired.
+Make it gluten-free: Bulgur isn't a gluten-free grain, so you could replace it with rice or quinoa if desired.
+A sweet reader named Jennifer also reported success using millet which is a fantastic idea!

 Serving